Software Heritage - Deposit

 Alternatively, SWH allows its partners to push source code artifacts and metadata directly into the Archive with a push-based mechanism.
 By using this possibility different actors, holding software artifacts or metadata, can preserve their assets without having to pass through an intermediate collaborative development platform, which is already harvested by SWH (e.g GitHub, Gitlab, etc.).

 This mechanism is the deposit.

 The main idea is the deposit is an authenticated access to an API allowing the user to provide source code artifacts – with metadata – to be ingested in the SWH Archive.
 The result of that is a SWHID that can be used to uniquely and persistently identify that very piece of source code.

 The differences between a piece of code uploaded using the deposit rather than simply asking SWH to archive a repository using the save code now feature are:

 a deposited artifact is provided from one of the SWH partners which is regarded as a trusted authority,

 a deposited artifact requires metadata properties describing the source code artifact,

 a deposited artifact has a codemeta metadata entry attached to it,

 a deposited artifact has the same visibility on the SWH Archive than a collected repository,

-a deposited artifacts can be searched with its provided url property on the SWH Archive,
+a deposited artifact can be searched with its provided url property on the SWH Archive,

 the deposit API uses the SWORD v2 API, thus requires some tooling to send deposits to SWH.
 These tools are provided with this repository.